blueocean-rico/gopher/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create a report to help us improve
+about: To report a new bug
 title: ''
 labels: bug
 assignees: ''